-1. A thin film of black heat paint that resists working temperatures above 100ºC.
+1. A thin film of black heat paint that resists working temperatures above 100 degrees Celsius.

-2. A selective treatment, based on electrochemical deposits or paints with metal oxides that have a high absorption of solar radiation (short wave) and a low heat emissivity (long wave).
+2. A selective treatment, based on electrochemical depositions or paints with metallic oxides that have a high absorption of solar radiation (short wave) and a low heat emissivity (long wave).

 The absorber incorporates a grid of pipes through which the heat transfer fluid will circulate.

-It has the function of isolating the sensor of the external environmental conditions - although it lets the solar radiation pass - that cause the greenhouse effect.
-Normally it is formed by a single sheet of tempered (resistant) glass with low iron content (very transparent) approximately 4 mm thick.
+The transparent cover has the function of isolating the solar collector from the external environmental conditions - although it allows solar radiation to pass - that cause the greenhouse effect.
+Normally it is formed by a single sheet of tempered glass (resistant) with low iron content (very transparent) of approximately 4 mm thickness.

-This element, as it happens in the rest of applications, fulfills the function of avoiding the losses of heat of the inside of the collector -specifically of the absorber- towards the outside and is normally formed by plates of synthetic foams (polyurethane, cyanurates, fiber of glass, etc.) located on the sides and on the back of the sensor.
+The insulation is the element, as it happens in the rest of applications, fulfills the function of avoiding the losses of heat of the interior of the collector -specifically of the absorber- to the outside and is usually formed by plates of synthetic foams (polyurethane, cyanide, fiberglass, etc.) located on the sides and on the back of the solar panel.

-The housing has the function of housing the rest of the components.
+The case of the flat solar collector has the function of housing the rest of the components.
 This closure is usually formed by an anodized aluminum profile that will guarantee a resistance of the assembly, even in extreme working conditions.
-Likewise, the housing will have condensate drain holes in the lower part.
+Likewise, the casing will have condensate drainage holes in the lower part.

-As the name suggests, the collectors without cover basically consist of the absorber element, generally formed by a set of tubes of plastic material, EPDM, rubber or polypropylene.
+As its name suggests, the solar collectors without cover basically consist of the absorber element, generally formed by a set of tubes of plastic material, EPDM, rubber or polypropylene.

-This type of solar collectors are very economical and easy to install, since they usually have flexible configurations that allow them to be placed on any surface.
-In addition, they are resistant to corrosion and allow direct heating configurations as in the case of pool heating.
+This type of solar collectors are very economical and easy to install since they usually have flexible configurations that allow them to be placed on any surface.
+They are also resistant to corrosion and allow direct heating configurations, such as in the case of pool heating.

-In contrast, the collectors without cover with synthetic absorber tend to have very steep performance curves because, having no glass they have very good optical behavior but, on the other hand, they quickly lose their performance when the ambient temperature is below the temperature of work or with a high wind speed.
+In contrast, the collectors without cover with synthetic absorber tend to have very steep performance curves because, having no glass have very good optical performance but, instead, quickly lose their performance when the ambient temperature is below the working temperature or with a high wind speed.

-Therefore, this type of collectors are only advisable in low temperature applications in which the working temperature is close to the ambient temperature, for example, to extend the swimming season in open pools.
+For this reason, flat roofless collectors are only advisable in low temperature applications where the working temperature is close to the ambient temperature, for example, to extend the swimming season in open pools.
 A variable of this type of collectors without cover is the collectors of embedded and offset metallic plate, designed specifically for applications in closed circuit.